SB-754

 Key Takeaways

-• Requires manufacturers to track harmful chemical levels in tampons and pads by December 2026.
+• Requires tampon and pad manufacturers to track and report levels of toxic metals like lead and arsenic by December 2026.

-• Mandates manufacturers to pay for chemical testing and provide results to state officials.
+• Mandates manufacturers to pay for all product testing costs and share results with state officials.

-• Establishes a public database of test results and health impacts of chemicals in menstrual products.
+• Establishes a public database of test results and health impacts of chemicals found in menstrual products.

 Summary

-Senator Durazo's menstrual product safety legislation establishes new chemical monitoring requirements for manufacturers of disposable tampons and pads in California.
-The measure requires manufacturers to maintain concentration data for lead, arsenic, cadmium, and zinc in these products by December 2026.
+Senator Durazo's menstrual product safety legislation establishes new chemical monitoring requirements for manufacturers of disposable tampons and pads, requiring them to maintain concentration data for lead, arsenic, cadmium, and zinc starting December 31, 2026.

 Key Dates